Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 Upon arrival, the international nurses at Billings will remain Avant employees, although after three years the clinic may offer them permanent positions.
 The clinic administrators pointed out that nurses are paid the same as its local nurses with equal experience.
 Furthermore, the hospital pays an Avant fee.

 More than 90% of Avants international nurses choose to stay in their new communities, Hudson said, but the Billings Clinic hopes to improve that mark.
-Their hospitality in the city will be critical, said Sara Agostinelli, director of diversity, equality, inclusion and affiliation clinics.
+Their hospitality in the city will be critical, said Sara Agostinelli, director of clinics for diversity, equality, inclusion and affiliation.
 It has even offered winter driving lessons.

 The increased diversity will benefit the city, Agostinelli said.
 Some nurses will bring their spouses; some will bring their children.